Headless CMS: The Ultimate Guide [2022 Edition]

 Blend Interactive CSO, Deane Barker, summed up the difference between decoupled and headless content management quite succinctly:

-“A decoupled CMS is proactive — it prepares content for presentation and pushes it into a delivery environment.
+“A decoupled platform is proactive — it prepares content for presentation and pushes it into a delivery environment.
 A headless CMS is reactive — it manages content, then just sits and waits for some process to ask for it.”

 For marketers, this subtle difference can be a significant one.
-While the decoupled CMS uses the templates, WYSIWYG editing, and other tools are customarily seen with traditional CMS systems, many of those tools are not available in a headless CMS architecture.
+While the decoupled system uses the templates, WYSIWYG editing, and other tools are customarily seen with traditional CMS systems, many of those tools are not available in a headless CMS architecture.
 However, purely headless systems allow more control over how the content appears on each type of device.
 So, more fun for eager front-end developers, less fun for non-tech savvy marketers.

 Decoupled vs headless content management: Pros and cons